(See also Alzheimer’s Disease)

 Patients with vascular dementia have impaired judgment, slowness, difficulty planning and organising tasks, but generally have less severe memory loss than patients with Alzheimer’s disease.

 - Lewy body disease, in which degenerating cells are found in certain areas of the brain.
 As well as memory loss and confusion, sufferers may also have visual or auditory hallucinations and the tremor, shuffling gait and muscle rigidity seen in Parkinson’s disease.

-- Frontotemporal dementia [or Pick’s disease] in which there is a slow deterioration in social behaviour, problems using language, intellectual impairment, and personality change.
+in which there is a slow deterioration in social behaviour, problems using language, intellectual impairment, and personality change.
 Its cause is unknown.

 - ‘Mixed dementia’ which is used to describe patients suffering more than one type at once, the most common being Alzheimer’s disease and vascular dementia.